White Paper: Remote Probes

 In the case of SNMP, the encrypted standard (version 3) is not well established.
 Many recent devices still only support SNMP v1, using a very simple authentication and insecure clear-text transmission of data.
 This is not a problem as long as, for example, information such as the printer toner level is transmitted.
 But when monitoring a router, more sensitive data may be transferred which could for example reveal information on the surfing habits of certain users.

 Often there is no hardware alternative to SNMP v1.
 To ensure that sensitive data cannot be intercepted on its way to the central server, the administrator can install a remote probe in the network of these devices and monitor them from there.
 The collected data

-will then be transmitted via the SSL-encrypted server-probe-connection.
+will then be transmitted via the SSL/TLS-secured server-probe-connection.

 As previously mentioned, probes can also be used in systems which are generally inaccessible to the outside world.
 Windows web or mail servers are examples of such applications.
 If the administrator installs a probe on these servers, information about the systems can be queried from there—for example, using WMI sensors, processor load, memory and disk usage, or the current status of the mail queue.
 You do not require open ports for incoming connections for this, and the system’s security is not compromised.
 However, current monitoring data is always available because, from the inside of its network, the probe establishes a connection to the central PRTG core server.
 If an irregularity occurs, PRTG’s notification system immediately informs the administrator in charge.